August 23, 2018 by

 Truth: Men are less inclined to communicate about the concern with family members or doctors, and so are less likely to be clinically diagnosed with urinary incontinence.
 However, per NAFC estimates, about 20% to 25% of Americans with incontinence are male.

 If your loved one is troubled with incontinence, be sure he or she obtains a proper diagnosis from the doctor to rule out any underlying issues.
 The caregivers from At Home Independent Living can help your loved one control the symptoms of incontinence in a compassionate and discreet way.
-Contact us online or call us at (315) 579-HOME (4663) for more information about how our Syracuse NY elder care services can help.
+Contact us online or call us at (315) 579-HOME (4663) for more information about how our Bridgeport home health services and the communities we serve.